cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 [Jupyter notebooks](https://jupyter.org/) are an excellent tool for data scientists and machine learning practitioners.
 However, if not approached with a few techniques, they can turn into a pile of unintelligible, unmaintainable code.

 This post will discuss some techniques I use to write good Jupyter notebooks.
 We will start with a notebook that is not wrong but is not well written.
-We will progressively make changes to it until we arrive at a good notebook.
+We will progressively change it until we arrive at a good notebook.

 But first, what is a good Jupyter notebook?
 Good notebooks have the following properties: